-- The school ensures that the teacher has a copy of the most recent edition of a college-level comparative government and politics textbook or other appropriate materials to support instruction.
+- The school ensures that the teacher has a copy of a recent edition of a college-level comparative government and politics textbook or other appropriate materials to support instruction.

 - The school ensures that each student has access to primary sources, a variety of news sources, and other information sources in order to understand contemporary political changes that may not be covered in the textbook.

 - Barrington, Lowell.
 Comparative Politics: Structures and Choices.
-Wadsworth, Cengage Learning.
+2nd edition.
+Wadsworth, Cengage Learning, 2013.

 - Clark, William Roberts, Matt Golder, and Sona Nadenichek Golder.
 Principles of Comparative Politics.
-Sage, CQ Press
+3rd edition.
+Sage, CQ Press, 2018.

 - Danzinger, James N. Understanding the Political World: A Comparative Introduction to Political Science.
-Pearson.
+12th edition.
+Pearson, 2016.

 - Green, December, and Laura Luehrmann.
 Comparative Politics of the Third World: Linking Concepts and Cases.
-Rienner.
+3rd edition.
+Rienner, 2011.

 - Hague, Rod, and Martin Harrop.
 Political Science: A Comparative Introduction.
-Palgrave.
+8th edition.
+Palgrave, 2017.

 - Hauss, Charles, and Melissa Hauss.
 Comparative Politics: Domestic Responses to Global Challenges.
-Wadsworth, Cengage Learning.
+10th edition.
+Wadsworth, Cengage Learning, 2019.

 - Kesselman, Mark, Joel Krieger, and William A. Joseph.
 Introduction to Comparative Politics.
-Wadsworth, Cengage Learning.
+8th edition.
+Wadsworth, Cengage Learning, 2019.

 - McCormick, John.
 Comparative Politics in Transition.
-Wadsworth, Cengage Learning.
+7th edition.
+Wadsworth, Cengage Learning, 2013.

 - O’Neil, Patrick H., Karl Fields, and Don Share.
 Cases in Comparative Politics.
-Norton.
+6th edition.
+Norton, 2017.

 - O’Neil, Patrick H., Karl Fields, and Don Share.
 Essentials of Comparative Politics with Cases AP edition.
-Norton.
+6th edition.
+Norton, 2018.

 - Powell, G, Bingham, Russel J. Dalton, and Kaare Strom.
 Comparative Politics Today, A World View.
-Pearson.
+11th edition.
+Pearson, 2015.

 - Samuels, David J. Comparative Politics and Cases in Comparative Politics.
-Pearson.
+1st edition.
+Pearson, 2012.

 - Wood, Ethel.
 AP Comparative Government and Politics: An Essential Coursebook and Study Guide.
-Woodyard Publications.
+7th edition.
+Woodyard Publications, 2015.